28 Startup Company Ideas

 All of these are pretty reasonable, and none fit the goofy startup trends we see today.
 So no internet connected juicers, no IoT Fidget Spinners, no Uber for Tinder.

 Perhaps you'll find these entertaining.
 If you are interested in starting a company that does something described here, give me call.

 Intelligent Traffic Signals

 Recent developments in transportation have included the electric car, driverless cars, and ride sharing.
-The missing piece is how to address the traffic problem.
+The missing piece is how to address traffic congestion.

 I describe a powerful solution here: Intelligent Traffic Signals.

 Blockchain Technology Based Electronic Voting System

 Even after 240 years, the United States is not that good at voting.
 We've seen examples of incompetence, confusion, errors, and fraud.
 We've seen electronic touch screens switch votes, people physically stuffing ballots, buses shipping people to vote across state lines, voting multiple times, and dead people voting.
 And this is regardless of the technology; whether electronic, scanned paper, punched paper, whatever.

 "This is the only country where a death certificate is valid voter ID." — Dennis Miller

 So there is a need for an efficient, robust, reliable voting system.